-"7.12 In its affidavit dated October 3, 2001, the Board had asked for additional time and requested that the submission of the plan will be possible only by December 31, 2002.
-The Commission strongly believes that submission of plan by March 31, 2002 was possible and the petitioner must comply with the deadline already laid down.
-The Board under the cover of its letter of April 1, 2002, after the expiry of the deadline for submission of requisite information, instead of submitting the requisite plan prayed that the date of submission of this plan be extended up to September 30,2002.
+The Board under the cover of its letter of April 1, 2002, after the expiry of the deadline for submission of requisite information, instead of submitting the requisite plans pointed out that the preparation of plans as per the direction of the commission was under study and prayed that the date of submission of this plan be extended up to March 31, 2003.

-In the above noted matter, the Commission was prima facie satisfied from the material placed on record on behalf of HPSEB that the respondents namely, 1 to 7 had jointly and severally contravened the direction No.7.11 issued on October 29, 2001 by the Commission.
-The commission, therefore, issued a suo moto notice to the aforesaid persons on April 30, 2002 to show cause why the prayer made by the Board seeking extension in time upto September 30, 2002 for submitting the aforesaid plan be not rejected and action in terms of Section 45 of the ERC Act, 1998 and Regulation 51 of HPERC's Conduct of Business Regulations be not initiated jointly and severally against the Chairman and Members of the Board and further directed to file his/her reply with the Commission by May 31, 2002 and also to state whether he/she would like to be heard in person.
+In the above noted matter, the Commission was prima facie satisfied from the material placed on record on behalf of HPSEB that the respondents namely, 1 to 7 had jointly and severally contravened the direction No.7.5 issued on 29-10-2001 by the Commission.
+The Commission, therefore, issued a suo moto notice to the aforesaid persons on April 30, 2002 to show cause why the prayer made by the Board seeking extension in time upto March 31, 2003 for submitting the aforesaid plans, both short-term and long-term, for rationalization of existing manpower for improvements in efficiency through scientific engineering resources management, improving and updating the organisation strategies and systems and skills of human resources for increased productivity be not rejected, and why action in terms of Section 45 of the ERC Act, 1998 and Regulation 51 of HPERC's Conduct of Business Regulations, 2001 be not initiated jointly and severally against the Chairman and Members of the Board for contravening the said direction issued by the Commission and further directed to file his/her reply with the Commission latest by May 31, 2002 and also to state whether he/she would like to be heard in person.

-Respondents/objectors filed their replies in identical form on May 31, 2002 except for the reply from Shri M.C.Pandey, Member (Op.), which was also identical but filed on June 6, 2002.
-The hearing in the matter was fixed for July 3, 2002, which was later on preponed to June 22, 2002 at the request of respondents to hear all cases together.
+Respondents/objectors filed their replies in identical form on May 23, 2002 and May 31, 2002 and the hearing fixed for July 3, 2002, which was preponed to June 22, 2002 at the request of respondents to hear all the cases together.

 The case was heard together with other show-cause notice cases where individual but similar replies have been filed by the respondents.
-Both the matters viz. the main application for extension in time upto September 30, 2002 and show cause notice under Section 45 of the ERC Act are being disposed of in this order.
+Both the matters viz. the main application for extension in time up to March 31, 2003 and show cause notice under Section 45 of the ERC Act are being disposed of in this order.